Postcards from a nervous world: Moments in time from life during the pandemic

 Monday afternoon?
 No kidding?
 No kidding.
 And no pneumonia treatment or prescription.

 I wasn’t even sure what I want the result to be.
-A positive means quarantine, but a negative means I’ll likely be knocked down even harder if I do get infected.
+A positive means quarantine, but a negative means I’ll probably be knocked down even harder if I do get infected.

 The test result came back Thursday: negative.